-At an early age I was a noticeably restless kid with some behavior problems throughout elementary school.
+At an early age, I was a noticeably restless kid with some restless behavior problems throughout elementary school.
 While some said I should be medicated for this restless behavior, my parents and I believed in naturally curing this problem.
 The solution was quite simple.
-One doctor recommended running me wild, unleashing my energy in exercise to calm my restless behaviors.
+One doctor recommended running me wild, unleashing my energy in exercise to calm my wild behavior.
 This is indeed what I did.
 I started out on a swim team in 3rd grade and transitioned into Pop Warner football in 5th grade.
 I loved to hit people in football and started to enjoy the feeling of accomplishment I would get at the end of a day’s hard practice.
 In the 2nd year of Pop Warner football my Coach David Haines died.
 This tragic happening took place just a few weeks before the end of the season.
 Before he died he gave my entire team a plaque of Vince Lombardi’s famous speech, “What It Takes to Be Number One.”
 Being an 11-year-old at the time, I had no idea what an impact this speech would bring later down the road in my life.
 The following words have stayed with me throughout all of my struggles and efforts since the day I read them:

 “I firmly believe that any man’s finest hour, the greatest fulfillment of all that he holds dear, is that moment when he has worked his heart out in a good cause and lies exhausted on the field of battle – victorious.”

 This incident changed my mentality for the rest of my life.
 Rather than think of football and exercise as fun and games, I turned my mentality into giving absolutely every ounce of energy and effort into my athletics.
-Giving a 100% effort into any challenge that arises in life and leaving nothing behind in training.
+Giving a 100% effort into any race, competition, or challenge that arises in life and leaving nothing behind in training.
 To train and push my body like there is no tomorrow.
 While this may be some of the most painful experiences at times, the feeling of triumph and joy after pushing through these painful experiences is all the more gratifying.
 The euphoric high that arises from concluding a long and hard fought goal is the greatest.
 A feeling like I do not want to be anywhere else on the planet at the time.
 No drugs or alcohol needed, just the triumphant feeling of physical exhaustion for a good cause.

 High School Years